andremarcondesteixeira/TeixeiraSoftware.Finance.ICurrency/README.md

 # TeixeiraSoftware.Finance.ICurrency

-This is just a simple interface that is used the TeixeiraSoftware.Finance.Currency library.
+This is just a simple interface that is used by the TeixeiraSoftware.Finance.Currency library.

 ```
     public interface ICurrency : IEquatable<ICurrency>